chenw-3/chenw-3/README.md

 # Hi!
 Get comfy and learn a little about me :point_down:

 ### Who am I?
 I'm a self-taught Data Analyst and I am on my journey to becoming a Data Scientist.
 Born and raised in Kingston Jamaica, I graduated from Minot State University with a Bachelor's in Biology in 2019.
 After graduation, I decided to start learning how to code as a hobby to keep my mind sharp.
 After a few months of learning I realized that I really enjoyed experimenting with code to make things, so I decided to enroll in Udacity's Data Analyst program, which introduced me to the world of Data Science.
-Since then I have secured an internship at a startup, completed some projects and now I am seeking full-time Data Analyst roles.
+Since then, I have secured an internship at a startup, completed some projects and now I am seeking full-time Data Analyst roles.
 My skills are:
   - Python :snake: (NumPy, pandas, scikit learn, matplotlib, seaborn)
   - MySQL
   - Tableau